Writing goals are important, and you don’t need us to tell you that (no matter where you are in your book writing process).

-Choose 1 – 3 tasks you MUST complete that day towards your writing goals.
+Choose one to three tasks you MUST complete that day.
 You can’t move onto anything else until those selected items are complete.
 Remember to reward yourself in some way!
 This helps you know what to focus on first, get started right away, and manage your time well.

-This all sounds nice and peachy, but the reality is … there will be difficult days that make reaching you writing goal hard.
+This all sounds nice and peachy, but the reality is … there will be difficult days that make reaching your writing goals hard.
 Life happens!

 Ask yourself this question: What is at least one thing I can do today that will get me one step closer to my ultimate writing goal?

 Even if it’s not the most productive day you’ve had, at least you can go to sleep that night knowing you completed one important task.
 Be proud of the effort you put forth toward your writing goals.